 In general, the NSAC highlights the importance of an ongoing robust documentation of the need for and use of specific exemptions, both in order to support their continuation, and to ensure that exemption discards can be adequately accounted for in TAC-setting.
 This is crucial to make sure they do not lead to unsustainable exploitation or an inadequate decrease of the relevant TACs, since the discards allowed under exemptions will be deducted when setting the TACs.
 We therefore urge the Scheveningen Group only to request the de minimis quantities actually needed to cover the anticipated discard amounts, in order to avoid generating or exacerbating quota limitation issues.
-RRobust estimates of dead discards under high survival exemptions are also crucial since these are also deducted when setting the TACs.
+Moreover, we believe that high survival exemptions should not be deducted when fixing TAC due to the inherent nature of “high survival” exemption.
+If this can’t be applied, robust estimates of dead discards under high survival exemptions are crucial

 The STECF has pointed out, for example in its latest report on fisheries-dependent information, that the data used to estimate exemption discards (so that the Commission can factor them into its TAC proposal) are incomplete and not necessarily reliable, making the resulting discard estimates ‘rather uncertain’ (see p.
 78).
 In the same report, the STECF noted that ‘for most MS and fisheries, the records of unwanted catch fractions (discards + BMS landings) in logbooks are believed to be an unreliable source of information’.
 It also highlighted that ‘a specific data call asking Member States to provide data for each exemption may be a better option than to use data from the FDI-EWG that has been implemented to monitor the developments of EU fisheries in general’ (p.
 78).
 The NSAC therefore encourages the Scheveningen Group to discuss this issue and possible solutions in the context of the discard plan, to ensure comprehensive and reliable documentation of discards under the requested exemptions.